 Innovation through experimentation sounds scary for many enterprises and perhaps impossible for their employees.
-Although it may sound this way, innovation within enterprises is very possible — we have many happy clients (and successful research) to prove that it’s possible to innovate with a bit of courage and good methods.
+Although it may sound this way, innovation within enterprises is very possible — we have many happy clients (and successful research) to prove that it’s possible to successfully implement innovative enterprise UX design with a bit of courage and good methods.

 You see, experimentation isn’t really about guesswork or trying as many things as possible until you find the right fit; to have success you’ll need a mix of planning, the good old scientific method, and especially socialization in order to effectively bring innovation and get buy-in from stakeholders.